Construction of Lauwersmeerdijk tidal culvert marks start of unique nature projects

 Reinforcement of the dyke necessary because it no longer meets water safety standards.
 Once the work is completed, the dyke will once again provide protection against rising sea levels and extreme weather caused by climate change dyke next 50 years.
 The dyke reinforcement is part of the national Flood Protection Programme HWBP) and thus the national Delta Programme.
 More information : Lauwersmeerdijk-Vierhuizergat Dyke Reinforcement (noorderzijlvest.nl)

-Open house Saturday, June 8
+Open House on Saturday, June 8

-Saturday, June 8, is Construction Day, when visitors can visit the dyke passage construction site.
-There will also be all kinds of activities in the harbor and at the dyke information center, offering a glimpse into the construction of our dyke of tomorrow.
-The open house is from 10:00 a.m. to 4:00 p.m. at the Dyke Information Center, harbor 46C Lauwersoog.
-More information Come to Construction Day on June 8! | Dyke reinforcement Lauwersmeerdijk-Vierhuizergat (noorderzijlvest.nl)
+Saturday, June 8, is Construction Day, and visitors are invited to tour the construction site of the dyke passage .
+There will also be a variety of activities in the harbour at the dyke information center, offering a glimpse into the construction of the dyke of tomorrow.
+The open house is from 10:00 a.m. to 4:00 p.m. at the Dike Information Center, harbour Lauwersoog.
+More information : Come to Construction Day on June 8! | Lauwersmeer Dike-Vierhuizergat Dike Reinforcement (noorderzijlvest.nl)